 The Radiocarbon Collaborative is dedicated to advancing climate and carbon cycle science by making radiocarbon analysis accessible, decipherable, and collaborative.

-Radiocarbon abundance measurements have been used to gain unique insight into a wide variety of scientific questions, and have been utilized by a diversity of scientific disciplines.
-Though radiocarbon analysis has been successfully utilized by the scientific community for nearly seventy years, novices attempting interpretation of radiocarbon data still struggle with the peculiarities and nuances of radiocarbon nomenclature, as well as its spatial and temporal variation.
-Students and researchers may additionally struggle to obtain radiocarbon data, due to the expense associated with sample pretreatment and measurement.
-The Radiocarbon Collaborative is a partnership among scientists at the USDA Forest Service, Northern Research Station, the University of California, Irvine, and numerous other federal and private institutions.
+Radiocarbon abundance measurements have been used to gain unique insight into a wide variety of scientific questions across a diversity of scientific disciplines.
+Even though scientists have been conducting radiocarbon analyses for nearly 70 years, new users often struggle with the nuances of interpreting complex data.
+Students and researchers can also struggle to obtain radiocarbon data, due to the expense associated with sample pretreatment and measurement.
+The Radiocarbon Collaborative addresses these issues by increasing researcher access to this powerful analytical method.
+The collaborative provides a dynamic and growing resource to support radiocarbon users of all experience levels across a broad range of disciplines.

+The Radiocarbon Collaborative is a partnership among scientists at the USDA Forest Service Northern Research Station, the University of California, Irvine, and numerous other federal and private institutions.
 The Radiocarbon Collaborative is jointly supported by the US Forest Service, the W.M.
-Keck Carbon Cycle Accelerator Mass Spectrometer Facility at University of California, Irvine, and Michigan Technological University.
+Keck Carbon Cycle Accelerator Mass Spectrometer Facility at the University of California, Irvine, and Michigan Technological University.

 The Radiocarbon Collaborative supported 9 additional projects in FY19 and supported publication of 6 new peer-reviewed manuscripts ranging in focus from the terrestrial carbon cycle to research in the era of big data.